 What county is Berkhamsted?

-Berkhamsted is located in southern England in a beautiful county of Hertfordshire.
+Where is Berkhamsted in England?
+Berkhamsted is located in southern England in the beautiful county of Hertfordshire.
 With close proximity to the capital city, Berkhamsted is one of the most popular commuter towns near London.

 Is Berkhamsted a nice place to live?